 - 1. Launch the software installer. - Download the UAD Powered Plug-Ins software installer from: www.uaudio.com/downloads - First decompress the downloaded zip archive by double-clicking it.
 Then double-click the UAD Powered Plug-Ins Installer application. - 2.
-The installer will guide you through the installation procedure.
-Take care to select the proper component package(s) for your system. - 3.
+The installer will guide you through the installation procedure. - 3.
 Restart the computer after the software is installed.